compilets/compilets/README.md

 `Object*`), and since we do not know the actual type of generics, we rely on C++ type traits to ensure correct type is deduced.

+### Interface

+The `interface` in TypeScript is not really the interfaces you would find in other languages: you can create object literals without types and the compiler decides whether the object satisfies the interface.
+The closest thing to it in C++ is concepts, but we can not declare variables with concepts.

+To support the `interface` keyword as much as we can while still making generated code static (i.e. member names and types are known at compile time), following strategy is taken:

+* An `interface` is translated to C++ `struct`;
+* Creating an object literal implicitly creates an interface for its type;
+* Interfaces with same properties become the same interface;
+* An object is only considered satisfying the interface when it is declared to have the type of the interface.
+* Inheritance relationship between interfaces is not translated, if an interface extends another, it simply gets all the base type's properties.

+Many cases do not compile under this strategy, for example:

+* An object with excess properties can not satisfy an interface with less properties.
+* An instance of class does not satisfy any interface.

 ## Developement

 The documentations of Oilpan GC (cppgc) can be found at: